Home » Recipes » Cooking Method » Crockpot Recipes » Crockpot Salsa Verde Pork (Salsa Verde Tacos)

 This fork-tender salsa verde pork with smokey cumin, tender onions, and tangy lime juice is an effortless Mexican crockpot recipe.
 Served in burrito bowls, or as salsa verde tacos, it’s a saucy way to spice up your Taco Tuesdays!

-• Effortless: You don’t even need to sear the pork if you’re not up for it.
-Let the crockpot do all the hard work for you!
+• Effortless: Let the crockpot do all the hard work for you!

-• Flavorful: This juicy, salsa-loaded pork dinner is so tender and flavorful!
-Each bite is packed with traditional Mexican ingredients like tangy salsa verde, tender onions, zesty lime, cumin and garlic.
+• Flavorful: Tangy salsa verde, tender onions, zesty lime, cumin and garlic.

-• Easy Clean-Up: Since you only need one pan and your crockpot, there’s very little tidying up to do!
+• Easy Clean-Up: You only need one pan and your slow cooker.

-• Versatile: Serve it in tacos, burritos, or rice bowls depending on what you’re craving.
-You can even use it in nachos, enchiladas, quesadillas or omelettes… The options are truly limitless with this juicy, shredded pork!
+• Versatile: The options are truly limitless with this juicy, shredded pork!

 Labeled ingredients for salsa verde pork.